My name is Stuart A. Roy and my home QTH is near Woking in the county of Surrey, UK, about 20 miles south-west of London.

 In May 2002, I bought an Icom IC-706Mk2G for mobile and portable use.
 It is semi-permanently installed in the boot (trunk) of the car, with the head remotely mounted near the automatic gear-shift.
 I carry separate 80m, 40m, 20m, 17m and 6m whips which mount on the hatchback lip.
 I've got the bits together to make a Texas Bugcatcher look-alike, with the intention of mounting my 8-foot Shakespeare fibreglass whip on it.
 It'll look impressive - whether it'll work OK remains to be seen.
 I'm not so sure that I'll be able to use it whilst moving either - I think it'll have too much wind loading at motorway speeds!

-I tend to do most of my operating whilst /M - I find it so much more enjoyable than listening to the broadcast radio in the car.
-I have a 22 mile journey to work which takes anything up to an hour, so tuning around and operating - usually on 20m or 40m - passes the time for me.
-(2010 - my latest car, a Toyota Prius, is not suitable for mounting aerials on, so I've given up mobile ops until I can find a workaround!)
+I tended to do most of my operating whilst /M - finding it so much more enjoyable than listening to the broadcast radio in the car.
+I had a 22 mile journey to work which took anything up to an hour, so tuning around and operating - usually on 20m or 40m - passed the time for me.
+Now I'm retired, I do very little driving, but can still put on a /MM station when I want to.

 I've given a few talks to the club - (1) unconventional HF operating - including my introduction to radio as a youngster, (2) a demonstration of PSK-31, (3) kite-lifted antennas (which I've also given to the Burnham Beeches RC and the Guildford and District Radio Society) and (4) Radio-controlled clocks & watches (also given to GDRS).

 I'm not into collecting QSL cards and I no longer receive cards via the Bureau.
-If you want to send direct, please e-mail me for details of my address.
-I use eQSL.cc now.
+If you want to send direct, please e-mail me for details of my address, or see my entry on QRZ.com.
+I use LoTW, eQSL.cc and ClubLog now.

 Very 73 - Stuart